tituionut/flux-training/part02/README.md

 5. Can you see that the git revision got updated in the kustomization?
 6. What does kustomization-controller have in the logs?
 7. Change the application (e.g. amount of replicas on the `Deployment` using `kubectl edit`)
-8. Check the application gets restored to the "state" in Git
+8. Check the application gets restored to the "state" in git
    * Either by waiting a little bit (based on the `spec.interval`)
    * Or annotating the `flux-system` Kustomization
      * `kubectl annotate --overwrite kustomization/flux-system -n flux-system reconcile.fluxcd.io/requestedAt="$(date +%s)"`

 ## exercise 3